jaanhunzai/Data_Engineering_UseCase_and_Solution/README.md

 # A tech case from the Dennemeyer Octimine Team

-The challenge below is meant to assess skills that we think are crucial for this data engineering position at CareerFoundry.

 ## General info
 1 The technical case
 We have a shared folder on FTP server where our data provider every week uploads patent data